Willie Rennie: Elected MSP and Leader of the Scottish Liberal Democrats: since 2011

 Rennie returned to front-line politics as an MSP when he won a regional list seat for the Liberal Democrats in the Scottish Parliament's Mid Scotland and Fife region at the Holyrood elections on 5 May 2011.
 He was the only new Liberal Democrat MSP to win a seat in this election.

-After the resignation of leader Tavish Scott, Rennie stood in the resulting leadership election.
+Following the resignation of leader Tavish Scott, Rennie stood in the resulting leadership election.
 He was the only candidate to be nominated, and was declared elected when the nominations closed on 17 May.
 He vowed to stand up to the "SNP bulldozer" majority, and refused to distance his party from the UK Liberal Democrats.

 During the 2014 Scottish independence referendum, Rennie campaigned alongside Better Together to remain in the United Kingdom.
 He opposes a second independence referendum, favouring a more federal UK.

 In the 2016 Scottish Parliament election, the Liberal Democrats again elected five MSPs, while gaining two constituency seats and holding their existing two with increased majorities.
 Rennie was elected in North East Fife, gaining it from the SNP with a 9.5% swing.

 Rennie was re-elected in North East Fife for the 2021 Scottish Parliament election, with doubled majority.
 On 12 July 2021, Rennie announced his resignation as leader of the Scottish Liberal Democrats, effective from September.
 He was replaced by Alex Cole-Hamilton, the MSP for Edinburgh Western.

 Home Rule commission plan

-In September 2011, Rennie announced plans for a commission building on the work of the Lord Steel Commission to develop a blueprint for Home Rule and full fiscal federalism that would map out further devolution of powers after the Scotland Bill 2011 was passed into statute.
+In September 2011, Rennie announced plans for a commission building on the work of the blueprint Lord Steel Commission to develop a blueprint for Home rule and full fiscal federalism that would map out further devolution of powers after the Scotland Bill 2011 was passed into statute.